umbraco/UmbracoDocs/12/umbraco-commerce/reference/storefront-api/endpoints/checkout.md

 ## Inline

 With the inline checkout flow, it is left to the implementing developer to perform payment capture.
 Before a capture can begin, the order should be initialized using the `initialize` endpoint which prepares the Order for capture.
-To aid developers, the `initialize` endpoint will return the settings of the given Orders selected payment method, along with details of any expected metadata needed by the payment provider.
-Developers can then use this data to perform an inline capture operation and then call the `confirm` endpoint when the capture is successful, passing back any metadata captured.
+The `initialize` endpoint will return the settings of the Orders selected payment method, along with details of expected metadata needed by the payment provider.
+Developers can use this data to perform an inline capture and call the `confirm` endpoint when the capture is successful, passing back any metadata captured.

 {% swagger src="../../../.gitbook/assets/storefront_swagger.json" path="/umbraco/commerce/storefront/api/v1/checkout/{orderId}/initialize" method="get" %}
 [storefront_swagger.json](../../../.gitbook/assets/storefront_swagger.json)